Skip To Content

 Required hardware

-IPS uses your facility’s existing network infrastructure and Bluetooth Low Energy (BLE) beacons to provide real-time indoor location information.
-For optimal performance, the BLE beacons must be configured as follows:
+ArcGIS IPS uses your facility’s existing network infrastructure and Bluetooth Low Energy (BLE) beacons to provide real-time indoor location information.
+For optimal performance, the following BLE configuration is recommended:

 Note:

-Customized configurations do not necessarily provide suboptimal performance.
+Customized configurations can also be used.
 Certain environmental conditions, such as the physical characteristics of indoor spaces and unusually noisy radio environments, may require adjustments to beacon network settings to achieve optimal results.

-The following is a list of BLE beacon providers that have been verified for use with IPS:
+The following BLE beacon providers have been verified for use with ArcGIS IPS:

 Caution:

-If the beacon that you want to use is not on this list, it is recommended that you verify the compatibility of the beacons before deployment.
+If the beacon that you want to use is not listed above, it is recommended that you verify the compatibility of the beacons before deployment.
 Any BLE beacon that supports the iBeacon protocol may be compatible; however, some beacons may not perform as well as others.
-For example, some beacons may not support the recommended transmission frequency and power levels required for use with IPS.
+For example, some beacons may not support the recommended transmission frequency and power levels required for use with ArcGIS IPS.

 Learn more about beacon installation and configuration